World Museum Tour- Hornsea Pottery Museum.

 A most wonderful painting.

 Smartie egg cups!
-I am sure that you got them with an Easter egg.
 I have one of those little clown cups but it is in a top secret cupboard.

 The Potters Ball.
-I would have liked to have gone to that and talked business and patterns.
-Behind this ticket is more important though, a What-a-Mess cup!
+I would have liked to have gone to that and talked business and pots.
+Behind this ticket is something much more important though, a What-a-Mess cup!

 We had a quiet moment when we saw this.